josegcpa/josegpca.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Service, collaboration and leadership
 ======
-* Co-founder of JEST, a junior enterprise focused on providing data science training
+* Co-founder of JEST, a junior enterprise focused on providing data science training and services (2016)
-* Co-director of programming and radio broadcaster in Radio Universidade de Coimbra, a student-ran radio dedicated to teaching radio broadcasting to the general community
+* Co-director of programming and radio broadcaster in Radio Universidade de Coimbra, a student-ran radio dedicated to teaching radio broadcasting to the general community, where I helped coordinating the department that is responsible for the musical and entertainment content (2016-2017)
+* Stage director and manager of Palco RUC, an alternative music festival.
+In this role I contacted several tens of artists and coordinated their arrivals and departures, coordinated a team of chaperones that looked out for the performers, and planned/arranged whatever was required for each performance (2016)
-* Integrated several teams in student unions, with a particular interest in pedagogy and ecological and civil service
+* Integrated several teams in student unions, where I helped reformulate the curriculum for the Biochemistry BSc. in the University of Coimbra as a student representative in several meetings with professors and degree coordinatores and organised activities in the context of ecological and civil service sensibilisation (2013-2015)

 Other skills
 =====
+* Science communication, with regular contributions to [RNA Mensageiro](https://mrnauc.wordpress.com/), an annual biochemistry student and alumni magazine
 * Musical producer and member of a musical production collective, Ciga239, focused on artists with links to Coimbra
 * Raspberry pi tinkering